arkadiusjonczek/arkadiusjonczek/README.md

 I'm a Senior Software Engineer (Backend/DevOps/Cloud) with over 10 years experience in building software systems located in NRW, Germany 🇩🇪

-Right now I'm working with Go and Knative in AWS using Amazon EKS, Istio, Flux and Terraform 👨🏻‍💻
+Right now I'm working with Go and Knative in AWS using Amazon EKS, Istio, Flux, Terraform and GitLab 👨🏻‍💻

 ## Certifications